AlanPearl/diffmahnet/docs/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to diffmahflow's documentation!
+Welcome to diffmahnet's documentation!
 ===================================

-DiffMahFlow is a python package for emulating the `diffmah <https://diffmah.readthedocs.io>`__ model using normalizing flows powered by
+DiffMahNet is a python package for emulating the `diffmah <https://diffmah.readthedocs.io>`__ model using normalizing flows powered by
 `flowjax <https://danielward27.github.io/flowjax/>`__.